fourstix/Elfos-TMS9118-Demos/docs/MAKEYOUROWN.md

 - Download the [bin2asm1802.exe](https://github.com/fourstix/Elfos-TMS9118-Demos/blob/main/utils/bin2asm1802.exe) utility program into the working directory.
 - Download the latest release [Windows version of the Asm/02 assembler](https://github.com/fourstix/Asm-02/releases) and install the *Asm02.exe* file under Windows in an Asm02 program directory.
 - In an assembly source directory, download the asm.bat file and bin2asm1802.exe file.
 Edit the asm.bat file to replace the text *[Your_PATH]* with the correct path to the Asm02 program directory on your computer.
+- Download the [demo.asm](https://github.com/fourstix/Elfos-TMS9118-Demos/blob/main/src/demo.asm) source file and place it in the assembly source directory with *asm.bat*.
-- Underneath the assembly source directory, create an include directory with the files *vdp.inc*, *bios.inc* and *ops.inc*.
+- Underneath the assembly source directory, create an [include directory](https://github.com/fourstix/Elfos-TMS9118-Demos/tree/main/src/include) with the files *vdp.inc*, *bios.inc* and *ops.inc*.
 These are the common include files for definitions for all programs in this repository.
 - Decide on a demo image.
 An image with 4x3 aspect ratio with a central feature contrasting with a simple background seems to work best with the TI9118 graphics mode 2.
 A sample [demo image](https://github.com/fourstix/Elfos-TMS9118-Demos/blob/main/pics/demo.jpg) of the [Cape Hatteras lighthouse](https://en.wikipedia.org/wiki/Cape_Hatteras_Lighthouse) is used in this example.

 ## Convert the JPG image to raw binary Files